csebold/f9-ai/features/1_1_roadmap.md

 ### ollama

 - [x] Support local installations and routing hubs like Ollama
-- [ ] If Ollama is not running then start it in the background while we're running
+- [x] If Ollama is not running then start it in the background while we're running
-- [ ] Support showing a terminal where local tools or servers are running
+- [x] Support showing a terminal where local tools or servers are running, actually multiple terminal support because we could be running multiple servers and tools at the same time; add this to the GUI with buttons marked with icons indicating if this is a server, an MCP, or what.
+We don't have to reinvent the wheel, each terminal can spawn a native terminal that is tailing the output of the server or tool or whatever that's running in another thread

 #### Multiple models switching and downloading